August Warm Season Lawn Tips for 2025

 Learn How to Aerate & Topdress >>

 Do you have a bumpy lawn and are looking for a way to fix that?
 We recommend topdressing with our Level Mix, a blend of sand and Soil³ to fill in the small holes, divots, and depressed areas.
-You guessed it, August is the last change to level your lawn without damaging it.
+You guessed it, August is the last chance to level your lawn without damaging it.

 Learn How to Level a Lawn >>